How We Work

 07

-Before leaving the job site, the completed system is inspected against a standard checklist covering mechanical, electrical, and safety components.
-The property owner is walked through system operation — how to use remotes or keypads, how to manually disengage the operator in a power outage, and what normal operation sounds and cycles look like.
-Any questions about maintenance intervals or warranty terms are addressed at this point.
-Documentation for the operator model and programming codes is left with the client.
+Before leaving the job site, the completed system is inspected against a standard checklist covering hardware, spring balance, opener calibration, and safety devices.
+The homeowner or property manager is walked through the system — how to use the remotes and wall button, how to manually release the door in a power outage, what normal operation sounds like, and what to watch for that might indicate a problem developing.
+Any questions about maintenance intervals are addressed before departure.
+The opener programming code and door model information are left with the client.

-Proper diagnostics require proper tools.
-Timken Gate Services carries field-ready equipment for both electrical and mechanical troubleshooting on all major gate system types.
+Proper garage door work requires proper tools.
+Timken Garage Door Services carries field-ready equipment for mechanical and electrical work on all major door and opener systems.

-• Digital multimeter for voltage, continuity, and resistance testing
+• Digital multimeter for opener control board and sensor testing

 Industry Standards & Compliance

-Gate system installations and repairs in Canton, OH are subject to several industry standards that govern entrapment safety, structural requirements, and electrical installation.
-Timken Gate Services works in accordance with these standards on every job.
+Garage door installations and repairs in Canton, OH are subject to industry standards that govern operator safety, spring selection, and structural requirements.
+Timken Garage Door Services works in accordance with these standards on every job.

-• UL 325 — Entrapment protection for residential and commercial gate operators
+• UL 325 — Safety requirements for residential and commercial garage door operators

-• National Electrical Code (NEC) provisions for low-voltage and line-voltage wiring
+• National Electrical Code (NEC) provisions for low-voltage opener wiring